 Currently, our maximum upload speed is 100 Mbps.

 Other service providers say: “if you are a big user we’ll choke your speed to nothing to get you to stop using our network so much.”

 Unlimited Data Rate: use our network as much as you want, the worst you’ll ever get is our GSB™ (7 Mbps)

 How and when will you be addressing the Bragg Creek to Priddis corridor?

 Our mission is to connect everyone, everywhere to reliable Internet – this includes the corridor between Bragg Creek and Priddis.
-The priority and order of regions we deploy our network in is determined by the number of homes, severity of connection and the difficulty of reaching them (*trees and hills are difficult to go through.)
+The priority and order of regions we deploy our network in are determined by the number of homes, severity of connection, and the difficulty of reaching them (*trees and hills are difficult to go through.)